 A broad base of programs has been developed to enhance the health, security, and peace of mind of benefits eligible State of Kansas employees and their families.

-Medical Plan Choices: Benefits eligible employees may choose from two plan designs - Plan A or Plan C, a Qualified High Deductible Health Plan (QHDHP) that comes with either a Health Savings Account (HSA) or Health Reimbursement Account (HRA).
-Both Plans are administered by either Aetna or Blue Cross Blue Shield of Kansas and include coverage for preventive care and prescription drug coverage provided through Caremark.
+Medical Plan Choices: Benefits eligible employees may choose from 5 plan designs - Plan A, Plan C or Plan N, Qualified High Deductible Health Plans (QHDHP) that come with either a Health Savings Account (HSA) or Health Reimbursement Account (HRA) and Plan J or Plan Q that come with a Health Reimbursement Account.
+All Plans are administered by either Aetna or Blue Cross Blue Shield of Kansas and include coverage for preventive care and prescription drug coverage provided through Caremark.

 Vision Plan: The vision plan is a voluntary program and may be selected even if the benefits eligible employee and their dependents are not enrolled in the state’s medical coverage.
 Employees may select from either the Basic or Enhanced vision plans that include coverage for lenses, frames, and contacts.

-Leave Plans: The State of Kansas offers one of the best leave packages around.
-Below is a summary of some of the leave plans offered.
+Leave Plans: The State of Kansas offers a generous leave package for benefits eligible employees.
+Below is a summary of some of the types of leave offered.

 Vacation Leave: Eligible employees begin earning leave upon employment.
-Accrual for full-time employees is based on years of continuous service and hours in pay status: Upon employment start earning 3.7 hours per biweekly period.
-Accrual rate increases after 5, 10, and 15 years.
+Accrual for full-time employees is based on years of continuous service and hours in pay status.
+Employees start earning 3.7 hours per biweekly period and accrual rates increase after 5, 10, and 15 years.
 Accrual is prorated for non-exempt employees who work less than full-time during a given pay period.

-Holiday Leave: Eligible employees are provided 9 paid holidays per year.
+Holiday Leave: Eligible employees receive 9 paid holidays per year plus a discretion holiday.
 The Governor may designate additional days.

-Shared Leave: Donated leave for eligible employees to be used for serious illness or injury to self or family member.
-Upon the approval of employing agency and Shared Leave Committee.
+Shared Leave: Donated leave for eligible employees to be used for serious, extreme or life threatening conditions of their own or a family member.

-Job Injury Leave: Eligible employees are provided up to 6 months of qualifying job injury leave, upon approval of employing agency.
+Job Injury Leave: Eligible employees can receive up to 6 months of qualifying job injury leave, upon approval of employing agency.

-Jury Duty Leave: Eligible employees are provided leave with pay, subject to regulation requirements.
+Jury Duty Leave: Eligible employees are provided leave with pay for jury duty and many other required court appearances.

 Leave Without Pay: Eligible employees are provided time off without pay for special circumstances upon approval of employing agency.

-Disaster Leave: Employees, who qualify as American Red Cross certified disaster service volunteers, are provided up to 20 days leave for certified disaster volunteer service (Level II or above) upon approval of employing agency.
+Disaster Leave: Employees who qualify as American Red Cross certified disaster service volunteers can be approved for up to 20 days leave for certified disaster volunteer service (Level II or above).

-Payment for Unused Sick Leave: Upon retirement, eligible employees receive partial payment for unused sick leave in excess of 800 hours after 8 years of service.
+Payment for Unused Sick Leave: Upon retirement, eligible employees receive partial payment for unused sick leave in excess of 800 hours after a minimum of 8 years of service.

-Retirement Plan: Kansas Public Employees Retirement System, employee contributes 6% of gross biweekly salary.
+Retirement Plan: Kansas Public Employees Retirement System, employee contributes a percentage of their gross biweekly salary.
 Rate of state contribution is set by law each year.

 Workers Compensation: Payment of medical and disability compensation for injuries arising from employment.